fitri612/fitri612/README.md

 ## I'am a Youth, Servant of Allah, Developer, and Student!!

-- 🔭 I just launched my first platform: [Just for fun! - RISSET][website]!
 - 🌱 Someday I will be successful 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: become an expert in a domain, technology or language
-- ⚡ Fun fact: I love coffee, handling cases, martial arts and playing guitar
+- ⚡ Fun fact: I love coffee, UI UX

 <br>